syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/ticks.md

 # Tick in .NET MAUI DateTime Range Slider (SfDateTimeRangeSlider)

-This section helps to learn about how to add major and minor ticks in the DateTime range slider.
+This section helps to learn about how to add major and minor ticks in the DateTime Range Slider.

 ## Show major ticks